-Laundry facilities are located in Main, Fugate, Mountain View apartments, and in each Averett Commons apartment unit as well on campus houses.
-Students using these facilities should show consideration for others by removing laundry as soon as the cycle is completed.
+Laundry facilities are located in Main, Fugate and in each Averett Commons apartment unit.
+Students using these facilities should show consideration of others by removing laundry as soon as the cycle is completed.
 Only residential students, who live in campus housing, may use laundry facilities.
 Non-residential students using campus laundry facilities will be subject to the conduct system and charged \$50 for each offense.
-Any problems with the washers and/or dryers in Main, Fugate, or Mountain View (i.e. a specific machine is not working) should be reported by using the online maintenance request form with the location and number of the washer and/or dryer and contacting the Resident Assistant or the Housing and Residence Life Office, 434-203-7245.
-This can also be done by scanning the QR code on the washer and/or dryer that is in need of service.
+Any problems with the washers and/ordryers in Main Complex or Fugate (i.e. a specific machine is not working) should be reported by scanning the QR code on the washer and/or dryer that is in need of service.

-Problems with washers/dryers in the Averett Commons and in on campus houses should be reported by entering in a work order ticket through our maintenance request system or, in an emergency, Security at 434-791-5888.
+Problems with washers/dryers in the Averett Commons should be reported byentering in a work order ticket through our maintenance request system or, in an emergency, Security at 434-791-5888.

 Students are encouraged to remain with their laundry.
 Use of the laundry facilities is at one's own risk; the University does not assume responsibility for lost, stolen, or damaged items.